 Building a positive relationship with your Local Authority

 Many groups have found working with their Local Authority to be a positive experience right from the outset and this has assisted them greatly in their application.
 For others, they have had to build a brand new relationship.
 It’s important to remember that Local Authority Officers and teams are very overstretched and working across multiple areas of work so it may take some time for the right person to get back to you.
 Do try to make it as easy as possible for them to provide their consent, showing them the work that you are doing, what your plans are, and what you need from them.
 Don’t be surprised if you are asked questions on your work and what the make up of your group is; the Local Authority will want to make sure that all eventualities are covered, should they need to step in.
-It may be useful to share with your Local Authority that to date, there has not been a breakdown in a sponsorship agreement.
 Your relationship with your Local Authority is likely to develop and change whilst you are sponsoring a resettled family, and working collaboratively from the outset is going to help this to happen.

 A note on language